 After my pen pal’s husband teased her saying “I should write a letter to the dad,” he sent my hubby a silly note on foofy paper!
 It proclaimed, in part-cursive, part-print, “My wife made me do this!”
 As goofy as the joke seemed at the time, our husbands ended up becoming friends.
 When our pen pals came to visit last year, it ended up being one of the best weekends of my life.

-We Draw Cursive in the Sand or Make it a Craft
+We Draw Cursive Handwriting in the Sand or Make it a Craft

-Not only can you practice drawing cursive at the beach, you can draw it into flour, colored sand like the kind you can find in bags at the Dollar Tree, or you can draw it with honey on top of graham crackers to make a tasty treat, or scrawl it across a sugar cookie with squeeze icing.
-Later this year, we’re going to get crafty and make quill pens and stationery to write cursive the old-fashioned way.
-If you have more ideas on how to make cursive exciting, I’d love to hear them!
+Not only can you practice drawing cursive at the beach, but you can also draw it into flour, colored sand like the kind you can find in bags at the Dollar Tree, or you can draw it with honey on top of graham crackers to make a tasty treat, or scrawl it across a sugar cookie with squeeze icing.
+Later this year, we’re going to get crafty and make quill pens and stationery to write cursive the old-fashioned way!